-- The Parental Involvement Act (2006) has helped to support a step-change in the guality of parental involvement across Scotland, building on the good practice that happened in pockets around the country. - There is a desire to: update and improve key aspects of the Act; develop fresh guidance; update the 'Engaging Parents and Families' toolkit; and develop further advice and information for parents on Parentzone Scotland. - There is no desire for additional statutory decision-making powers to be assigned to Parent Councils. - Considerable support exists for clarifying the current statutory duties on headteachers and for modernising the relevant duties of Parent Councils. - Work is required on the 'learning at home' strand of the Act, as well as on clarification of what it is and what it can be. - Greater promotion of family learning is required.
+- The Parental Involvement Act (2006) has helped to support a step-change in the quality of parental involvement across Scotland, building on the good practice that - There is a desire to: update and improve key aspects of the Act; develop fresh guidance; update the 'Engaging Parents and Families' toolkit; and develop further advice and information for parents on Parentzone Scotland. - There is no desire for additional statutory decision-making powers to be assigned to Parent Councils. - Considerable support exists for clarifying the current statutory duties on headteachers and for modernising the relevant duties of Parent Councils. - Work is required on the 'learning at home' strand of the Act, as well as on clarification of what it is and what it can be. - Greater promotion of family learning is required.